splorp/tersus/readme.txt

 -----------------------------------------------------------

 + HTML5
-+ Uses reset and base stylesheets for a clean start
++ Reset and base stylesheets provide a clean start
-+ No superfluous WordPress classes gumming up the works
++ Non-semantic, presentational classes have been removed

 -----------------------------------------------------------